MKS Instruments Is Trading Near 52-Week High; Here's What You Should Know

 "We are very pleased with our strong start to 2017.
 We set a new record for quarterly revenue, continued to enhance our organizational strengths, and collaborated more closely and effectively with our customers," said Gerald Colella, Chief Executive Officer and President.
 Mr. Colella added, "Our strategic objective to drive sustainable and profitable growth has allowed MKS to not only leverage technology inflection points within the semiconductor market, but also to further drive growth in a number of adjacent markets.
 In the first quarter, semiconductor revenue and sales to other advanced markets, on a pro-forma basis, increased 54% and 10% respectively from a year ago."

 Analysts are expecting the company to post EPS of $4.95 in 2017.
 This implies a 2017 forward P/E for shares at 15.7x.
 Analysts are currently expecting 2018 EPS of $5.38, which implies a 2018 forward P/E for shares at 14.4x.
 This is below the S&P 500 forward P/E of 19x.
 In other words, the stock is trading at discount/undervalued compared to S&P 500.
-The analysts are expecting MKSI's long term earnings to grow at an average annual rate of 16%.
+The analysts are expecting MKSI's long-term earnings to grow at an average annual rate of 16%.

-- MKSI expects that revenue in Q22017 may range from $440 to $480 million.
+- MKSI expects that revenue in Q2 2017 may range from $440 to $480 million.

 - GAAP net income could range from $2.12 to $2.37 per diluted share and non-GAAP net earnings could range from $1.26 to $1.50 per diluted share.